Anatomy of a Machine Tending Cell

 - Gripper: The machine tending cell will require a Gripper to grasp the raw material and load it into the machine.
 It will also be needed to collect the machined part after the transformation process.

 - Robot: An articulated robotic arm can perform the tedious actions of loading and unloading parts for the operator, including opening and closing the CNC door.

 - CNC Door: The door must be closed while the machine is running.
 For security this keeps metal debris confined within the CNC and prevents part projection.

-Learn more about machine tending in our new eBook, in which we explore how to improve your CNC machine production through the addition of a robot.
+Learn more about machine tending in our new Machine Tending Bundle, in which we explore how to improve your CNC machine production through the addition of a robot.
 You will also learn how to determine the baseline requirements for your application and how to build a return on investment assessment.
 Finally, you will have access to insiders’ discussions on machine tending implementation through our DoF community.
 Don't wait and get it now!